LSM-based Storage Techniques: A Survey: Representative LSM-based Systems

 \subsection{LevelDB}

 LevelDB~\cite{leveldb} is an LSM-based key-value store that was open-sourced by Google in 2011.
 It supports a simple key-value interface including puts, gets, and scans.
-LevelDB is not a full-fledged data management system, but rather an embedded storage engine to power higher-level applications.
+LevelDB is not a full-fledged data management system, but rather an embedded storage engine intended to power higher-level applications.
 The major contribution of LevelDB was that it pioneered the design and implementation of the partitioned leveling merge policy, which was described in \refsection{sec:lsm-basic-structure}.
-This design has impacted many subsequent LSM improvements and implementations, as we have seen in this survey.
-Since we have already described the partitioned leveling merge policy in \refsection{sec:lsm-basic-structure}, we omit further discussions here.
+This design has impacted many subsequent LSM-tree improvements and implementations, as we have seen in this survey.
+Since we have already described partitioned leveling in \refsection{sec:lsm-basic-structure}, we omit further discussions here.